NGEN-Room/learn-javascript/2. Foundations/Module 008 - Functions/quiz.md

 1. What keyword do you use to declare a function?
 //function
 2. What’s the difference between a parameter and an argument?
+// a paramater is a variable that is defined in the function, an argument is the actual value or data the is returned to the function when it is called.
 3. What does `return` do inside a function?
 // send a value back to the part of the program where the function was called.
 4. What happens if you don’t return anything?